Geneva Internet L@w

 - Prof. Chris Bavitz, Managing Director of the Cyberlaw Clinic, Clinical Professor at Harvard Law School, Director at the Berkman Center for Internet & Society

-- Prof. Christian Bovet, Law School, University of Geneva
+- Prof. Christian Bovet, Professor at Law School, University of Geneva

 - Prof. Sergio Branco, Director of ITSRio